uhmgreyhats/meeting-agendas/8-22-16/agenda.md

 * Pooihe Challenges
   * 100-200 in total
   * ICS 499 would be offered in the Spring along with credits after completion
-* Ask Gerald what we need to do to complete RIO application
+* What we need to do to complete RIO application and keep status
+* Ask for department reimbursment for NCL registration

 ### Future Meeting Topics
 * Proffessional Contact